Ipstenu/varnish-http-purge/readme.txt

 == Description ==

 Varnish HTTP Purge sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
 This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.

+In addition, it provides debugging tools to help you determine how effective your site setup is with Varnish.
+In order to provide the most up to date compatibility information, this tool contacts a service hosted on DreamObjects.
+[Public information about this service is available on DreamObjects](https://varnish-http-purge.objects-us-east-1.dream.io/readme.txt).
+The service is <em>ONLY</em> accessed when using the Varnish Debugging tool.

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.